vippsas/vipps-solutions/auth0/PaymentFlowAuth0.md

     }
     catch (Exception e)
     {
-        // If a user with the userId doesnt exist, the managementApiClient will throw an exception return false;
+        // If a user with the userId doesn't exist, the managementApiClient will throw an exception return false;
     }
 }